h15200/notes/go.md

 - generally, easiest to just add go mod file `go mod init <name>` at the top level of a repo and only have 1

+- if you need a package that's not in the standard library yet, you need to run `go get <package name>`.
+This will create a go.sum file.
+You'll then need to sync your current go.mod will with `go mod tidy`

 ## packages and exporting